MikelSalazar/sparcl/guides/createexperiment.md

 ## Providing settings

-A simple settings component could be as simple as this:
+A simple settings component could look like this for example:

 ![image](https://user-images.githubusercontent.com/231274/123107439-d794a700-d439-11eb-9cd0-64a0a66bbd7c.png)